danm0nster/bpm_2023/README.md

 # Business Psychology Methods, Aarhus University, 2023

-This repository contains data files, scripts and other materials for the course, whcih do not work well in the university's learning management system.
+This repository contains data files, scripts and other materials for the course, which do not work well in the university's learning management system.